gjr80/weewx-pvoutput/readme.md

 The *PVOutput uploader* extension requires:

-- weeWX v3.7.0 or greater
+- WeeWX v3.7.0 or greater
 - a PVOutput account with system ID and API access key
-- a weeWX system using a weeWX archive to record solar PV power generation data using the [Aurora driver](https://github.com/gjr80/weewx-pvoutput/tree/master/driver) custom schema
+- a WeeWX system using a WeeWX archive to record solar PV power generation data using the [Aurora driver](https://github.com/gjr80/weewx-pvoutput/tree/master/driver) custom schema

 ## Installation ##

 The *PVOutput uploader* extension can be installed manually or automatically using the [*wee_extension* utility](http://weewx.com/docs/utilities.htm#wee_extension_utility).
 The preferred method of installation is through the use of *wee_extension*.

-**Note:** Symbolic names are used below to refer to some file location on the weeWX system.
+**Note:** Symbolic names are used below to refer to some file location on the WeeWX system.
 These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below:

 -   *$DOWNLOAD_ROOT*.
 The path to the directory containing the downloaded *PVOutput uploader* extension.
 -   *$BIN_ROOT*.
-The path to the directory where weeWX executables are located.
-This directory varies depending on weeWX installation method.
-Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the [weeWX User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the weeWX Weather System") for further information.
+The path to the directory where WeeWX executables are located.
+This directory varies depending on WeeWX installation method.
+Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the [WeeWX User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the WeeWX Weather System") for further information.

 ### Installation using the wee_extension utility ###

-1. Download the latest *PVOutput uploader* extension from the *PVOutput uploader* extension [releases page](https://github.com/gjr80/weewx-pvoutput/releases) into a directory accessible from the weeWX machine.
+1. Download the latest *PVOutput uploader* extension from the *PVOutput uploader* extension [releases page](https://github.com/gjr80/weewx-pvoutput/releases) into a directory accessible from the WeeWX machine.

-        $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-pvoutput/releases/download/v0.3.1/pvoutput-0.3.1.tar.gz
+        $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-pvoutput/releases/download/v0.4.1/pvoutput-0.4.1.tar.gz

     where *$DOWNLOAD_ROOT* is the path to the directory where the *PVOutput uploader* extension is to be downloaded.

-1. Stop weeWX:
+1. Stop WeeWX:

         $ sudo /etc/init.d/weewx stop